dclardy64/splitflap-remote/README.md

 ## Dependecies

-Make sure that python3-serial and python3-protobyf are installed on a fresh raspbian instance.
+Make sure that python3-serial and python3-protobyf are installed on a instance.